 This special type of outlet prevents electrocution by tripping the circuit if any inconsistencies in electricity are detected.

-If you don’t currently have GFCI outlets in wet rooms around your home, it is time to install them or call an electrician in CITY.
+If you don’t currently have GFCI outlets in wet rooms around your home, it is time to install them or call an electrician.
 Then, for further safety measures, follow the warnings of manufacturer appliance manuals that indicate they are not meant for outdoor use.

 Wires, Electronics & Outlets Away From Damp Areas